LouisBrunner/go-touchbar/README.md

 - **NOT IMPLEMENTED** `Group`: used to group other items
 - `Label`: allows to display text and images
 - **NOT IMPLEMENTED** `Picker`: used to pick one or more options from a list of choices, equivalent to radio/checkbox buttons (has an event handler)
-- **NOT IMPLEMENTED** `Popover`: a button which shows more options when clicked, equivalent to a modal or collapse widget
+- `Popover`: a button which shows more options when clicked, equivalent to a modal or collapse widget
 - **NOT IMPLEMENTED** `Scrubber`: allows to select items from a list, which supports scrolling (has an event handler)
 - **NOT IMPLEMENTED** `SegmentedControl`: shows multiple buttons grouped together, similar to `Picker` (has an event handler)
 - **NOT IMPLEMENTED** `Sharer`: allows to share using the standard macOS sharing system